Lesser known safari destinations of East Africa – Wild Voyager Blog

 Tanzania

-The world’s premier safari destination, Tanzania, offers a mesmerizing experience of the colorful Maasai culture, fascinating animal viewing, and epic views of Mount Kilimanjaro, the largest mountain of Africa.
-If you’re looking for a much secluded and less busy safari destination, here are some of the places to visit in the country-
+The world’s premier safari destination, Tanzania, offers a mesmerizing experience of the colorful Maasai culture, fascinating animal viewing, and epic views of Mount Kilimanjaro, the largest mountain in Africa.
+If you’re looking for a much more secluded and less busy safari destination, here are some of the places to visit in the country:

 Ruaha National Park

-Ruaha National Park incorporates nearly 8000 square miles in central Tanzania and is the second-largest park in the country.
-Its rich wildlife is combined with open grasslands, hundreds of baobab trees, and the great River Ruaha.
-However, Ruaha National Park is one of the least visited places, and thus, safaris feel more exclusive than anywhere else.
+Ruaha National Park encompasses nearly 8,000 square miles in central Tanzania and is the second-largest park in the country.
+It combines rich wildlife with open grasslands, hundreds of baobab trees, and the great River Ruaha.
+However, not many people visit Ruaha National Park, making safaris feel more exclusive than anywhere else.

 A stunning sunset at Ruaha National Park